seananderson/adv-r-course/admin/outline.md

 - Become familiar with other multi-input purrr functions: `purrr::map2()`,`purrr::pmap()`.
 - Become aware of the breadth of other functions available in purrr (e.g. `purrr::walk()`, `purrr::pluck()`)

-# List-column data frames and other split, apply, combine strategies
+## List-column data frames and other split, apply, combine strategies

 Goals:

 - Understand what a list-column data frame is and why it can be useful.
 - Gain experience using list-column data frames for basic computation.
-- Become aware of other "split, apply, combine" strategies
+- Become aware of other "split, apply, combine" strategies.

-# Performance: profiling
+# Day 2: Performance

+## Profiling

 Goals: